 They also accused China of violating the rights of citizens in other countries, saying it "coddles and supports brutal dictatorships around the world".

 While Beijing has been increasingly eager to assert itself as a global player, its "extreme sensitivity" to any criticism of its policies showed a lack of confidence at home, they said.

-"This lack of confidence ultimately only serves to further undermine the credibility of the government among its people."'New course'
+"This lack of confidence ultimately only serves to further undermine the credibility of the government among its people."

 Mr Liu - a veteran of the 1989 Tiananmen Square protests - is currently serving an 11-year prison sentence for "subverting state power" for co-authoring a manifesto, called Charter 08, calling for political change in China.